Spring Garden Revival

 Property Lines, Rights-of-Way & Sightline Rules for Hedges in Marblehead

-Marblehead’s zoning ordinances require hedges to be set back 3-10 feet from property lines, with maximum heights of 6-8 feet in front yards (side and rear yard limits may vary).
-At intersections and driveways, maintain clear sight triangles of 30-50 feet for safety.
+Marblehead’s zoning ordinances regulate hedge placement to ensure public safety and neighbor relations.
+Setbacks typically require hedges to be planted 3-10 feet from property lines, with front yard heights limited to 6-8 feet and side or rear yard heights varying by zone.
+At intersections and driveways, sight distance triangles of 30-50 feet must be maintained for clear visibility.
 Major landscape installations may require permits and review by the Building Department or Inspectional Services.
-Avoid planting in utility easements or obstructing sidewalks, fire hydrants, or signage to ensure ADA accessibility and emergency access.
-Non-compliance can result in correction orders or removal.
-For regulatory questions, contact:
+Hedges must not obstruct sidewalks, fire hydrants, utility access, or violate ADA accessibility.
+Non-compliant installations may result in correction orders or removal.
+For zoning and permit information, contact:

 Marblehead Building Inspection Department